VR Development: Intro to Creating Virtual Reality Content

 Platforms and SDKs

-The second decision regarding VR development that you’ll need to make is the platform.
 Of course, with cross-platform engines such as Unity and Unreal, you can tap into any market, but any development requires you to pick the starter SDK to shape your experience around.
-SDK is a plug-in that you add to your chosen engine that includes engine- and platform-specific assets, content, and techniques that shape the overall native experience for each device.
+SDK is a plug-in that you add to your chosen engine.
+It includes engine- and platform-specific assets, content, and techniques that shape the overall native experience for each device.
 Among many community-provided APIs and tools, you probably should start with each brand’s official SDK.

-HTC Vive (Viveport SDK).
-Devices from the HTC Vive line appeared from the collaboration of a hardware company HTC and Valve, creator of the largest software distribution platform Steam.
-This headset allows users to experience the virtual world while sitting, standing, or even in movement – it maps out the room around the wearer using a camera and provides a more immersive and less nauseating experience.
-The only limitations for moving are created by each separate game and are being displayed as faint blue lines on the screen during the VR experience.
-The apps are distributed via – you guessed it – Steam VR platform and available on PC.
+Viveport SDK.
+Devices from the HTC Vive line appeared from the collaboration of a hardware company HTC and Valve, a creator of the largest software distribution platform Steam.
+According to Steam, over 12 percent of their users experience VR via an HTC devices.
+The apps are distributed via – you guessed it – the Steam VR platform and available on PC.

 Virtual reality examples are impressive but scarce.
 Why so?
 We have a few reasons for you.

-- Physical discomfort.
-By its nature, most VR sets are heavy, restricting, and still don’t meet our expectations of highly immersive and convenient goggles.
+Physical discomfort.
+Many VR sets today are heavy, restricting, and still don’t meet our expectations of highly immersive and convenient goggles.
 For the best VR experiences, users often dedicate separate rooms or spaces where these limitations are less visible.
-Before VR devices become mobile and compact and can be easily accessed anywhere, the adoption will keep staggering.
+Before VR devices become mobile and compact and can be easily accessed anywhere, the adoption will keep staggering along.

-- Health issues.
+Health issues.
 PlayStation and Oculus don’t recommend using headsets for children under age 13.
-Pregnant and elderly people, those suffering from heart or psychiatric conditions should consult a doctor before trying VR experience.
-People are also under risk of having seizures, dizziness, headaches, eye strain, or even blackouts during virtual reality gaming.
-It’s important to point out that most of these issues are also applicable to regular gaming and even watching TV, however the cases of severe problems are rare and preventable.
+Pregnant and elderly people, those suffering from heart or psychiatric conditions should consult a doctor before trying the VR experience.
+People are also at risk of having seizures, dizziness, headaches, eye strain, or even blackouts during virtual reality gaming.
+It’s important to point out that most of these issues are also applicable to regular gaming and even watching TV.
+The cases of severe problems are, however, rare and preventable.
 The biggest problem with engaging people in VR experiences is taking this responsibility and preparing for possible dangers.

 Is it worth it?
 Main takeaway